SPRYT - Investigating the effectiveness and acceptance of Automated Intelligence (AI) supported messages in a patient booking system

 SPRYT will provide Dr Dippold with a database of anonymised conversational exchanges created through patient interactions with ASA.
 Doris will then conduct a theoretical review of these exchanges to account for possible ‘trouble spots’ in those interactions.

 Patients who have used ASA will be invited to take part in a short survey, hosted on an approved platform, which will ask about their perceptions of the language and interaction patterns encountered in the booking system.

 Doris will conduct a user experience study which will capture users’ ‘live’ experiences of interacting with ASA using a think aloud protocol.

 Senior Lecturer in Intercultural Communication

 I am Senior Lecturer in Intercultural Communication at the School of Literature and Languages.
-My career in higher education so far has taken me to three continents and five countries (Germany, USA, China, Luxembourg, UK), sparking a keen interest in language and communication in higher education contexts, especially:
+My career in higher education so far has taken me to three continents and five countries (Germany, USA, China, Luxembourg, UK).

 - Classroom interaction

 This IAA funded project is allowing Dr Dippold to work towards the following impactful objectives:

 - Narrowing down a range of theoretical approaches which can be applied to message exchanges via conversational AI (e.g. politeness theory, social presence, turn-taking).